Fanny Osborne: Early life

-At the age of six Osborne moved with her parents and three sisters to Great Barrier Island, about 90 km to the north-east of Auckland.
+At age six, Osborne moved with her parents and three sisters to Great Barrier Island, about 90 km to the north-east of Auckland.
 Osborne's parents began cattle farming at Tryphena in the south of the island, in partnership with another settler, Robert Barstow.
 Barstow took a position as magistrate on the mainland three months after the Malcolms arrived, leaving them as the only European settlers in Tryphena.
 The farm was dilapidated, the cattle had to be re-domesticated, and Emilie had a further nine children to look after.
 Growing up in such an isolated location was challenging, but Osborne's mother Emilie recognised artistic talents in her daughter at an early stage, and ordered art materials from Auckland.
 The Malcolms had difficulty proving title to the farm, despite repeatedly attempting to get the farm surveyed.
 When twenty new settlers arrived in Tryphena in 1867, the Malcolms were forced to pay £56 for a reduced lot of 80 acres, which rankled as the new settlers received government grants of land without fees.
 Emilie Malcolm refused to socialise with the new neighbours, and was especially bitter towards Alfred Joe Osborne, who came to live on land in Tryphena that the Malcolms had previously considered part of their farm.
 Osborne's father, a wool trader in Auckland, had purchased the land.

-In 1874 Fanny Malcolm, aged 21, eloped with the 26 year-old AJ Osborne after a three-year secret relationship; they were married 15 January 1874 by Bishop Cowie at Bishopscourt in Parnell.
+In 1874, Fanny Malcolm, aged 21, eloped with the 26-year-old AJ Osborne after a three-year secret relationship; they were married 15 January 1874 by Bishop Cowie at Bishopscourt in Parnell.
 The witnesses to the marriage were Joe's parents, Joseph and Mary Osborne.
 She was the first of her siblings to marry.
 Joe and Fanny returned to settle at Mulberry Grove in Tryphena in the same bay as Fanny's parents farm and commenced raising a family of 13 children.
 Fanny's parents would not approve the match, and it is said that Osborne was estranged from her mother from then on.
 In 1884 Alfred Osborne became the first teacher at a school in Tryphena.
 He was well-educated, having studied music and languages for four years in Berlin.